Finally back on the Benton MacKaye Trail today, CareFree and I eased into the trail with a “short” hike to a wonderful meadow.

 We got up at 6:30 am — relatively early for us — and after a shower and continental breakfast at the Comfort Inn (with blueberry waffles!), we headed to our shuttle at Standing Bear Farm.

-Located just a few miles north of the Appalachian Trail’s exit at the north end of the Great Smoky Mountains, Standing Bear is also located relatively near the northern terminus of the Benton MacKaye Trail, making it a good place to stash our car for the next week and a half.
+Located just a few miles north of the Appalachian Trail’s exit at the north end of the Great Smoky Mountains, Standing Bear is also located within hiking distance of the northern terminus of the Benton MacKaye Trail, making it a good place to stash our car for the next week and a half.

 Standing Bear’s owner drove us the 150 miles from the hostel to the Tellico River, where we left off.
 The drive was largely uneventful, except the last part of the drive, along narrow single-lanes roads, took far longer than expected because we got stuck behind an RV that wouldn’t pull over for the increasingly long line of cars backed up behind it.

 We reached the BMT trailhead just before noon, and had a snack before we headed up the mountain.
 We’d expected to get to the trail around this time of day, and so planned for a short day, only about 7.4 miles.
 Of course, that 7.4 miles was all uphill, to a meadow near the top of the climb we expected to camp at.

 Back on the trail, we continued hiking by following the Tellico River upstream.
 The river was fairly loud as we hiked alongside it, no doubt due to yesterday’s rain, and at times, it was so loud as to hinder conversation.

 It was fairly humid out, though not nearly as much as it was yesterday, and no small number of bugs swarmed around us, resuming their primary occupation of dive-bombing into my eyes.